This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 1/3 cup honey can use granulated sugar
+- 1/3 cup honey, can use granulated sugar

-- 1 cup water if using canned fruit, use the drained juice + water as needed
+- 1 cup water, if using canned fruit, use the drained juice + water as needed

-- 3 cups sliced fresh fruit or whole berries or 2 1/2 cups canned fruit (peaches, apricots, apples, berries, pitted pie cherries)
+- 3 cups sliced fresh fruit or whole berries, or 2 1/2 cups canned fruit (peaches, apricots, apples, berries, pitted pie cherries)

-- cinnamon sprinkle over top
+- cinnamon, sprinkle over top

 - 1 cup whole wheat pastry flour

-- 2 tsp Rapadura sugar
+- 2 teaspoon Rapadura sugar, or sucanat

 - 1/2 cup milk